Diana Scarborough

 About the artwork

-The two-screen installation in the niches in the Hall of Sidney Sussex College is a celebration of female scholarship in the College.
-Women fellows were invited to be photographed with objects of their choice that they felt best represented their research, themselves, or aspirations for the future.
-Scarborough’s photographs of their hands and objects are in the style of Dutch still life painting, beautiful and evocative, leaving visitors with a desire to know more about each object, the owner of the hands and the story behind the image.
-A pair of screens wrapped in gilded frames placed on stands that match the wall colour integrates the contemporary artwork with the past and the present history of the Hall.
-Proximity sensors placed at the front of each stand are activated when someone is close by, causing a new portrait to appear.
-Passers-by thus become active participants in the artwork.
-With thirty different portraits, viewed as a pair, the changing combination of images on the left and right screens offers up unexpected visual connections across disciplinary divides.
+The site-specific installation ‘Celebration’ created by artist Diana Scarborough was commissioned by Sidney Sussex College as a celebration of female scholarship for the 50th anniversary of the admission of women.
+Female fellows were invited to be photographed with objects of their choice that they felt best represented their research, themselves, or aspirations for the future.
+Scarborough’s photographs of hands and objects are in the style of Dutch still life painting; beautiful, evocative and clearly visible for those dining at the high table.
+Screens wrapped in gilded frames placed on stands that match the wall colour integrate the digital art with the past and present fabric of the hall.
+Proximity sensors are activated when someone is near, causing a new portrait to appear.
+Passers-by near the stands thus become the catalyst for change.
+With thirty different portraits, viewed as a pair, the changing combination of images on left and right screens offers up unexpected visual connections across disciplinary divides.

 101 JOBS THAT CHANGED THE WORLD CAMPAIGN